mattiaferrarini/Unibo-University-Projects/README.md

 Notebooks covering topics such as SVD, nonlinear equations, LSQ, polynomial regression, unconstrained optimization and image enhancement.

 ### [CXGame - Algorithms and Data Structures, Jul 2023](https://github.com/maforn/CXGame)
-AI agent capable of playing CXGame, a generalized version of the Connect Four game where the grid has an arbitrary size and the players need to align an arbitrary number of pieces to win.
+AI agent capable of playing CXGame, a generalized version of the Connect Four game where the grid size and the number of pieces to align can be customized.

 ### [SuperAlfaBros - Programming, Feb 2023](https://github.com/maforn/SuperAlfaBros)
 A platformer game in ASCII graphic developed with C++ and ncurses library.